 - Conduct a site visit – visit the property being offered for sale but do not enter the property.
 No potential applicant may enter a property without explicit written permission from the City of Dayton.
 Any individual who enters a City-owned property without permission will be considered to be trespassing and may face criminal charges.

 - Visit GovDeals.com website to register for an account - required before any bid can be placed

 - Place bid on GovDeals.com – all active sales will be available through GovDeals until the date the bid closes

 - The highest and best bid will be selected

 - Submit required documentation to the Department of Planning, Neighborhoods, and Development for your bid and application to be considered complete.

 Please review the Surplus Property Guidelines and Application for additional information about surplus property disposition and the application process.

-Parcels that are available for bid can be found in the Parcel & Address for First Round list.
+Vacant land parcels that are available for bid can be found in the Parcel & Address for Second Round list.